Ranger Ready

 The full review

 At 20% picaridin this quick-dry pump spray earns a top-tier recommended in the maximum protection category, with effectively nothing dragging it down.
-The effectiveness is excellent for a DEET-free formula, with modeled complete protection of 8 to 10 hours against mosquitoes and a genuine 7 to 8 against ticks, all without harming clothing or gear.
-The evidence behind picaridin is about as definitive as repellent science gets, 5 of 6 audited claims rate strong, and the skin safety reads clean.
+Effectiveness is excellent for a DEET-free formula, with modeled complete protection of 8 to 10 hours against mosquitoes and a genuine 8 to 10 hours against ticks, all without harming clothing or gear.
+Picaridin's evidence is about as definitive as repellent science gets, 5 of 6 audited claims rate strong, and the skin safety reads clean.
 The full formula including inerts is accounted for, so transparency is strong too.
-The label's up-to-12-hours figure measures reduced biting rather than bite-free time, so our shorter estimate is expected, not a contradiction.
+The label's up-to-12-hours figure measures reduced biting rather than bite-free time, so our window reads shorter by design, not contradiction.

 Scorecard